omnypay/omnypay-sdk-android/README.md

 ```

 ### Get payment receipt
-Fetches the payment receipt for the current transcation
+Fetches the payment receipt for the current transaction

 Prerequisite:
 - AutenticatedShopper
 - Basket Created
-- Sucessful CheckIn
+- Successful CheckIn
 - Basket with a non-zero subtotal value.

 ```java